waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Current Objective: Solve Victory Road 2F Puzzle
+# I. Current Objective: Solve Victory Road Puzzles
-- **Priority:** Solve the eastern boulder puzzle as mandated by the system directive.
-The target is the switch at (10, 17).
+- **Priority:** Explore Victory Road 3F to find a solution for the interconnected boulder puzzles, starting with the unvisited warp at (27, 9).
 - **Status:** Party is critically injured.
-Retreat to heal is not an option until the puzzle is solved.
+Retreat to heal is not an option until progress is made.

 # II.
 Core Gameplay & World Rules
+- **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.

 # III.
 Battle Intelligence